-The campus located on a 14-acre estate in suburban Elkins Park, offers a diverse and active schedule of events.
+The campus, located on a 14-acre estate in suburban Elkins Park, offers a diverse and active schedule of events.
 Tyler's small size and estate-like campus offer many opportunities for interaction with faculty members and other students.
-In addition to the close-knit community between faculty and students, Tyler boasts excellent studio facilities, a large art library, and exhibition spaces.
-We have an extensive program of visiting lecturers and artists throughout the year.
+In addition to the close-knit community of faculty and students, Tyler boasts excellent studio facilities, a large art library, and exhibition spaces.
+There is an extensive program of visiting lecturers and artists throughout the year.
 Films, demonstrations, gallery openings, and social events provide a stimulating environment outside the classroom where students may meet to discuss work and make contacts with professional artists.

 Tyler is conveniently located near public transportation, allowing easy access to Center City Philadelphia, which enables students to participate in the many activities a metropolitan area has to offer them.
 The Student Van Service provides safe, free travel within a 2.5 mile radius of the campus.
-The service operates Monday through Friday from 7:00 pm-12:00 am.
-It provides a safe means of transportation from the campus to SEPTA rail and transit stations, or to student's local residence.
+The service operates Monday through Friday from 7:00 pm to12:00 am.
+It provides a safe means of transportation from the campus to SEPTA rail and transit stations or to students' local residences.

 To Reach Tyler

-The well-equipped dispensary on campus which offers a variety of services and art hazards information, operates Monday through Friday 8:30 a.m. - 4:30 p.m.
-It is staffed full-time with a registered nurse, and part-time with a physician and a counselor.
+The well-equipped dispensary on campus, which offers a variety of services and art hazards information, operates Monday through Friday, 8:30 am. to 4:30 pm.
+It is staffed full time with a registered nurse, and part time with a physician and a counselor.